Protea speciosa

 Protea speciosa, also known as the brown-beard sugarbush, is a flowering shrub which is classified as within the genus Protea.

 Taxonomy

 The first specimen was to be found in the herbarium of Aylmer Bourke Lambert and was collected by William Roxburgh in during a stop at the Cape of Good Hope on the way to India.

 Description and ecology

-The shrub grows upright, and grows up to a height of 1.2 metres.
+The shrub grows upright, and grows up to a height of 1.2 m.
 It blooms from June to January, peaking in September to October.
 The plant is monoecious with both sexes in each flower.
 Pollination occurs through the action of birds rooting in the large flowerheads for nectar.
 The seeds are stored in woody capsules and are dispersed by means of the wind.

-The plant grows in mountainous, cool, southern slopes at altitudes from sea level to 1,300 metres.
+The plant grows in mountainous, cool, southern slopes at altitudes from sea level to 1300 m.
 It can re-sprout again after being burnt off in periodic wildfires.